-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-Working with Me Paper
+Working with Me Paper Assignment

-The student will wirte a 1,500–2,000-word paper that focuses on the student’s personality and can guide colleagues to working with the student.
+The student will write a 1,500–2,000-word paper that focuses on the student’s personality and can guide colleagues to working with the student.
 The paper must outline strengths and weaknesses.
 The paper is to follow current Turabian format for any outside sources the student may choose to incorporate.

-4-MAT Book Reviews (3)
+4-MAT Book Review Assignments (3)

 The student will write a research-based paper in 1,300–1,800 words in current Turabian format that succinctly summarizes and applies the information covered in 3 of the 4 resources to the role of the worship leader.
 The paper must include at least 2 footnotes and applications from the Bible.